 During the pandemic, a lot of employers could not find the motivation to work, yet there were also many who experienced a lot of motivation.
 Only one lever truly distinguished healthy organizations: meaningful values.
 Organizations driven by values and purpose have been able to lock in high levels of motivation by design versus in reaction to some of the adrenaline-fueled change we’ve observed over the past months.

 Organizations should set a clear innovation agenda from the top, and leadership should source improvement ideas from all employees through a culture of creativity and entrepreneurship.
 The ability to do things differently and adapt, or be more agile, are characteristics already important before the pandemic.
 The pandemic has shown that this is now critical even more.

 Increasing the flow of information and transparency:

 Most employees do not have access to relevant information, thus exacerbating their anxiety during a crisis.
-Transparency and sharing knowledge across the organization is very important.
-Maybe all this information will not alleviate to all employee concerns, but it is better than keeping them away from it and keeping them in the dark.
+Transparency and sharing knowledge across the organization are very important.
+Maybe all this information will not alleviate all employee concerns, but it is better than keeping them away from it and keeping them in the dark.

 Creating stability through discipline, quick codification, and clear roles:

 The ability to establish a stable backbone is what guaranteed sustainable organizational health.
-Operational discipline and codified approaches can reduce frustration and help to avoid re-inventing the wheel.
+Operational discipline and codified approaches can reduce frustration and help avoid re-inventing the wheel.
 Clarifying roles ensures that employees understand what is expected of them as well as their contributions to the bigger picture.
-Lastly, practising responsible financial management—while perhaps a bit obvious—deserves a callout as a hallmark of healthy organizations.
+Lastly, practicing responsible financial management—while perhaps a bit obvious—deserves a callout as a hallmark of healthy organizations.